AdejokeOgunyinka/dev-placement-assessment/README.md

 ### Additional Information
 I componentized the project so that I could just plug in the different designed parts.
 I also limited my work to the main branch.

+* Run yarn install to get the required packages for this project.